Retain and Re-engage Email Marketing

 6 customers lost / 100 customers at the start of the quarter = 6% churn rate

-Like the retention rate, the churn rate in isolation doesn’t tell you much.
+Like the customer retention rate, the customer churn rate in isolation doesn’t tell you much.
 Measuring it across time gives more useful insight.
-If your churn rate goes down, then you’re losing fewer customers over time.
+If your customer churn rate goes down, then you’re losing fewer customers over time.
 If it goes up?
 Find out why you’re losing them and plug the gap.

-It doesn’t matter if you measure churn or retention.
+It doesn’t matter if you measure customer churn or customer retention.
 You only need to be consistent in your measurement method.

-So, we’ve looked at measuring retention.
+So, we’ve looked at measuring customer retention.
 But the question is…

 How do I Increase Customer Retention?